 3. Start Investing

 The bottom line?
-You’re better off to make smart investments, so that through the magic of compound interest, your money pile keeps multiplying and enriches you over time.
+You’re better off making smart investments so that through the magic of compound interest, your money pile keeps multiplying and enriches you over time.
 Maintain a portfolio where your money is spread across different categories like real estate, bonds, stocks, and other asset classes.
 If done correctly, this will give you the optimal combination of minimized risk and high earnings.
 This is the secret to growing your wealth.

 Feeling overwhelmed?
 Luckily, rapid advancements in technology have created new opportunities for investors who are new to investing or just don’t have time to manage their portfolios.
 Thanks to FinTech, you can now benefit from robo advisors to manage your investments.
 Robo advisors are algorithm-driven investment platforms.
 When you sign up for a robo advisor, you’ll share your investment goals, risk tolerance, the required rate of return and other factors.
 The robo-advisor will take these requirements into account, then create an optimal portfolio and manage it automatically.